IB Grades Explained

 While a perfect score is undoubtedly difficult to achieve, it is important to remember that the IB is designed to be challenging and rigorous.
 Even if a student does not achieve a perfect score, the knowledge, skills, and experience gained from the programme can be highly valuable and can prepare them for success in university and beyond.

-An expert IB English tutor said:
+An expert IB tutor in Singapore from IB First said:

 “While getting 45 points feels like the ultimate success while you’re doing the IB, it doesn’t matter that much afterwards.
 As long as you get a score that’s high enough to get you into the university or job of your choice, that’s what really matters.”